rackerlabs/technical-blog/_posts/2013-08-30-slumlord-hosting-with-docker.markdown

 docker port <container-id> 80
 ```

-This will build a WordPress docker container and run it.
-You can browse to your Cloud Server IP address and port that Docker provides to get a WordPress installation page.
+This builds a WordPress docker container and runs it.
+Browse to the Cloud Server
+IP address and port that Docker provides to get a WordPress installation page.
 Let's take a look at the Dockerfile that makes the magic happen:

 ```
 FROM boxcar/raring